 In this sixth reflection on the life of Hafsa bint Sirin and in blogs to follow, I will be emphasizing that her much praised great piety was not incompatible with social engagement, or even sometimes a good dose of family drama.

-Let me pause here to say that there is no point in pretending, as some do, that slavery in Islam meant that slaves or clients were “like family,” in any way that makes sense to us now.
-The wealth of legal injunctions discussing the rights an owner had over the bodies of their slaves makes the point.
-Likewise, innumerable calls to be good to slaves demonstrates just how often people had to be reminded to treat their property well.
-Furthermore, conversion to Islam did not mean that slaves were automatically set free.
-I make this point because I do not want the successful story of Hafsa’s family to give the impression that Muslims who owned slaves were somehow less culpable in their use of other human beings than slave owners in the Americas.
+Let me pause here to say that there is no point in pretending, as some do, that slavery in Islam meant that the people they enslaved or clients were “like family,” in any way that makes sense to us now.
+The wealth of legal injunctions discussing the rights an owner had over those they enslaved makes the point.
+Likewise, innumerable calls to be good to enslaved people in piety literature demonstrates just how often the free had to be reminded to treat those they enslaved well.
+Furthermore, conversion to Islam did not mean that enslaved people were set free.
+I make this point because I do not want the successful story of Hafsa’s family to give the impression that Muslims who enslaved others were somehow less ethically culpable than slave owners in the Americas, nor do I want to minimize the Hafsa’s own purchase of a woman for household labour (who goes unnamed yet is also a transmitter of her story).
+I look at Hafsa’s story to demonstrate how women’s histories were transformed and worked for elite male purposes, this includes the histories of those who were enslaved.
+I address this aspect of pious women’s history in my piece on pious and mystic women in The Cambridge Companion to Sufism.

-As slaves, then clients, of these companions, Hafsa’s parents, Sirin and Safiyya, were able to claim such connections and Sirin was eager to make use of them.
+First as enslaved servants and then clients of close companions of the Prophet, Hafsa’s parents, Sirin and Safiyya, were able to claim such connections and Sirin was eager to make use of them.
 Sirin had run a coppersmith business before his enslavement.
 He seems to have been eager to reclaim his lost status.
 Safiyya was the perfect wife in this regard.
 She was an appropriate match as a former slave, but she would also have raised him in status through her clientage relationship to the Prophet’s best friend and father-in-law, the first caliph of the Muslim community, Abu Bakr al-Siddiq.
 Throughout her life, Hafsa’s mother enjoyed relationships with the extended family of Abu Bakr as well as the Prophet’s wives.
 She was so well-esteemed, it is said that when she died three of Muhammad’s wives laid her out along with other notable companions.

 The depiction of Sirin’s wedding to Safiyya bears the mark of a lavish and somewhat awkward event.
 He is said to have held a celebration (walima) for seven days, most likely paid for by Anas b.
 Malik, which would have been ostentatious by prophetic standards.
 Anas was a highly regarded companion, a transmitter of many hadith, but seems to have a sense of wealth that was out of keeping with some other companions of the Prophet.
 It is reported that Anas demanded 40,000 dirhams or more from Sirin for his freedom.
 Sirin could hardly afford this.
 He was forced to go to ʿUmar ibn al-Khattab, Muhammad’s close friend and the third caliph, for help facilitating his release.
 At the wedding party, the esteemed companion Ubayy b.
 Kaʿb stopped by, bringing other companions with him and praying for the couple.
 Ubayy b.
 Kaʿb was an early companion of the Prophet, one of his scribes and the possessor of a personal copy of the Qur’an.
 But notably Ubayy refused to eat at the celebration, saying he was fasting, which would have been considered a slight directed at Anas.